lixwhi/sf_vote_vis/README.md

 7. ffmpeg -r 24 -i 'vote_frame%05d.png' -c:v libx264 -r 24 out.mp4

 Notes: You will need access to two different ethereum nodes for this to work.
-An infura node will not work with --update_voters
+An infura node will not work with --update_voters .
+I've included the data objects which are up to date as of November 1, 2019.
+If you just want to build the frames, then you can just do --make frames and not worry about getting up to date data

 It might break on the next vote if it includes a SF change and a debt ceiling change.
 If it breaks for you let me know on the rocketchat